jortuck/DriedSponge.net/content/projects/pv.md

 ---
 title: 'Paleoclimate Visualizer'
-description: 'An open-source web app for visualizing climate data reconstructions.'
+description: 'An open-source web app for visualizing climate data reconstructions, built during my time as an Undergraduate Research Assistant for the University of Washington School of Oceanography.'
 github: 'PaleoclimateVisualizer'
 image:
   src: 'https://jortuck.com/thumbnail/pv.png'